worthingtonse/RAIDA_KEY_EXCHANGE/DNS  TXT Records.md

 "
 ```
 ## No Record?
-The only records that need to be placed here are teh "rule breakers" and if the server wants to provide mutula authentication.
-Otherise, the private key exchange can be used.
+The only records that need to be placed in the TXT are the "rule breakers" and if the server wants to provide mutual authentication.
+Otherise, the private key exchange services can be used.

 That is any records that do not match the following:
 ```